Calculus

 \int f(x) \,\mathrm{d}x = F(x) + C

-is the antiderivative or the original function.C
+is the antiderivative of f(x)

 is the constant of integration, accounting for the fact that there are many functions that can have the same derivative, differing only by a constant.